On Memorial Day I cannot help but think of this excerpt from Wendell Berry’s novel Jayber Crow:

 “I imagined that soldiers who are killed in war just disappear from the places where they are killed.
 Their deaths may be remembered by the comrades who saw them die, if the comrades live to remember.
 Their deaths will not be remembered where they happened.
 They will not be remembered in the halls of the government.
 Where do dead soldiers die who are killed in battle?
 They die at home—in Port William and thousands of other little darkened places, in thousands upon thousands of houses where The News comes, and everything on the tables and shelves is all of a sudden a relic and a reminder forever.”

 I am thankful I have not experienced The News coming to my home with a report of someone I love having been killed in a war.
-My brother James is a Staff Sergeant in The United States Marine Corps.
-He has been in The Marines for more than a decade now.
-During his first combat tour in Iraq I was starting my first year of college.
+My brother James is a Gunnery Sergeant in The United States Marine Corps.
+He has been in The Marines for nearly fifteen years now.
+During his first combat tour in Iraq, I was starting my first year of college.
 Sporadic opportunities to chat online while he was deployed were a gift and a curse.
 When his absence from yahoo messenger coincided with a battle that made The News, I learned how to search the Department of Defense website for those killed in action, praying I would not find his name.
 I thank God I never did.
 I am nauseous even remembering those times.
+Even more so in anticipating another deployment at the start of the next month.

 As it is with The Marines, the men he served with became brothers to him, and our family learned their names as well.
 We prayed for and worried about them too.
 If James were sitting next to me while I’m typing, he’d punch my arm and say something funny about how I can’t get rid of him that easy.
 Then he’d say something beautiful to honor the men and women who have died in service to our country, and about their families whose homes are now filled with relics and reminders forever.
 We’d just sit for a minute, each remembering.